 - Degree Type: Bachelor of Science, Minor

 - Location: Grand Rapids

-A bachelor's degree in economics prepares you for a variety of career options and graduate-level programs.
+A bachelor's degree in economics prepares you for a range of career options and graduate programs.

 - Actuarial science

 - Economic development or politics